 B-2 CRITERIA FOR CONFORMITY

 B-2.1 All the selected knives shall be examined for material, construction, dimensions and finish and shall also be tested for performance requirements given in 4.5.
 A knife failing in any one of the above requirements shall be taken as a defective.
-The number of defectives shall not exceed the permissible number given in co1 4 of Table 1 if the lot is to be accepted as satisfactory.
+The number of defectives shall not exceed the permissible number given in co1 (4) of Table 1 if the lot is to be accepted as satisfactory.

 B-2.2 Two knives, if the lot size is 100 and below, shall be tested for hardness of steel blade.
 There shall be no failure if the lot is to be accepted under this clause.